-Watchdog says VA Secretary Robert Wilkie questioned the credibility of a House aide who reported a sexual assault at hospital
+Watchdog finds VA Secretary Robert Wilkie questioned the credibility of a House aide who reported a sexual assault at hospital

 In January, federal authorities declined to file charges in the sexual assault case.
 But Wilkie, who had tangled with Takano for months of policy issues and the committee’s oversight of his agency, immediately took a personal interest in the case, investigators found.

-Missal’s investigation was hindered, the report says, by the refusal of Wilkie, acting deputy secretary Pamela Powers and his two top press officials James Hutton and Curt Cashour, to cooperate with requests for follow-up interviews.
+Missal’s investigation was hindered, the report says, by the refusal of Wilkie, acting deputy secretary Pamela Powers and his two top press officials James Hutton and Curt Cashour to cooperate with requests for follow-up interviews.

 Within hours of receiving word about Goldstein’s Sept.
 20 complaint, “senior VA officials began communicating about whether the veteran had previously complained about verbal abuse from a VA provider at another facility,” the report said.
 Wilkie speculated in an email that Takano was “laying the grounds for a spectacle.”
 VA leaders’ suspicions centered on Goldstein’s work on sexual assault issues for the committee and on initial reports of a lack of eyewitnesses.